MQ_OVERVIEW(category25-plesk.html) - phpMan

 The following interfaces can be used to limit the amount of kernel mem-

-ory consumed by POSIX message queues:
+ory consumed by POSIX message queues and to set the default attributes

 /proc/sys/fs/mqueue/msg_max